rrott/rrott.com/source/blog/2016-02-28-rails-5-api-with-activeadmin-integration.html.md

         create        spec/requests/users_spec.rb
     ```

+---
 ## Setting Up ActiveAdmin

-Even thought Rails 5 API allows us to get rid of senseless Rails' Front-End parts, generating a new project using `--api` param, we can easely integrate ActiveAdmin into it.
+Even thought Rails 5 API allows us to get rid of senseless Rails' Front-End parts, generating a new project using `--api` param, we can easily integrate ActiveAdmin into it.

 They did it by having base API controller inherit from `ActionController::API` instead of `ApplicationController` so integrating ActiveAdmin is as easy as setting `ApplicationController` to be inherited from `ActionController::Base`.